tweag/chainsail/app/controller/README.md

 ## Running the controller as a stand-alone local app
 The controller can be used as a stand-alone app on a single machine.
 To that end,
-1. make sure you have any system dependencies for the runner installed (`rexfw` requires `openmpi`, for example, provided in the [Nix shell](../../shell.nix))
+1. Make sure you have any system dependencies for the runner installed (`rexfw` requires `openmpi`, for example, provided in the [Nix shell](../../shell.nix)).
-2. make sure that your `probability.py` file (and everything imported in there) is in this directory,
+2. Make sure that your `probability.py` file that defines the log-probability you want to sample is in this directory.
+Examples for valid probability definitions can be found [here](https://github.com/tweag/chainsail-resources/tree/main/examples).
-3. install the controller app with the necessary runner (currently, there's only the `rexfw` runner) via `poetry install --extras rexfw`,
+3. Install the controller app with the necessary runner (currently, there's only the `rexfw` runner) via `poetry install --extras rexfw`,
-4. install the Python dependencies of your `probability.py` in the Poetry virtual environment via
+4. Install the Python dependencies of your `probability.py` in the Poetry virtual environment via
    ```bash
    $ poetry shell
    $ pip install numpy scipy anotherpackage
    ```
-5. prepare a job configuration JSON file (an example is provided in `examples/local_run/job.json`).
+5. Prepare a job configuration JSON file (an example is provided [here](https://github.com/tweag/chainsail-resources/tree/main/examples/job.json)).
 6. execute the local controller run script via
    ```bash
    $ poetry run chainsail-controller-local --job-spec <job config file> --dirname <some file system path>